YoDAA Who is a typical AOD client

 What is YoDAA

-Youth Drug and Alcohol Advice (YoDAA) is a service run by YSAS for families/ carers, workers, young people and schools.
-YoDAA is a simple and quick way to access specialist youth AoD advice and referrals, you can learn more about YoDAA here.
-You can contact via our email, website, live chat or phone service 1800 458 685.
+Youth Drug and Alcohol Advice (YoDAA) is a service run by YSAS for young people and their families/ carers.
+The YoDAA website is a simple and quick way to access youth AoD advice, information and up to date facts.

 YoDAA Tailoring Support Options for Youth